 1. Take a fresh look at the benefits you get at work

 Your financial strategy should begin at work.
-Your company has already done the legwork by researching and finding quality plans, and these plans are likely to cost you significantly less than what you might pay if you enrolled outside of work.
+Your company has already done the legwork by researching and finding quality insurance plans, and these plans are likely to cost you significantly less than what you might pay if you enrolled outside of work.
 With your children out of the house, consider what adjustments can be made to your health-related insurance, life insurance, or disability insurance.

 2. Review your current life insurance coverage